JOSESAMUEL14/ScriptureLM-SelfBuilt/README.md

   "sources": [
     {
       "reference": "1 Corinthians 13:4-5",
-      "text": "Love is patient, love is kind...", "score": 0.8234
+      "text": "Love is patient, love is kind.
+It does not envy, it does not boast, it is not proud...", "score": 0.8234
     },
     {